AlphaFelix/Alarm_Equip_System/README.md

 * Substitution of the conio.h Library;
 * Asynchronous keyboard input;
 * Terminal refresh following changes in variables;
-* Optimization of the menus and states;
+* Optimization of the menus, states and database;
 * Use of buffers to adequate the variables to the size of the strings;
 * Restrict the input to only accept the precise types;
 * Graphical user interface;